DanielMatloub/VocalKeyboard/README.md

-Voice-Controlled Python Script for Basic System Control and Web Navigation This Python script demonstrates a voice-controlled interface using the Speech Recognition library (speech_recognition) along with pyautogui, platform, and webbrowser modules.
+VocalKeyboard: A Voice-Controlled Python Script for Basic System Control and Web Navigation

+This Python script demonstrates a voice-controlled interface using the Speech Recognition library (speech_recognition) along with pyautogui, platform, and webbrowser modules.
 The script allows users to control their system and navigate to specific websites using voice commands.

 Dependencies: